 Annual CO₂ reduction: 25,000 t

-This carbon offset project produces ceramic water purifiers locally, thereby providing the rural population in Laos with reliable access to clean drinking water.
+This climate protection project produces ceramic water purifiers locally, thereby providing the rural population in Laos with reliable access to clean drinking water.
 Reduced deforestation results in lower carbon dioxide levels and local forest ecosystems are protected.
 The risk of diarrhoea is reduced and the economic situation of households is improved.
 The project also lowers the volume of air pollution to which women and children are exposed indoors.

 While there is sufficient surface water available in Laos, it is often dirty and not of a high enough quality for daily use, particularly in rural areas.
 Some 30 per cent of the population of Laos does not have access to clean drinking water and is forced to disinfect drinking water by boiling it.
 This is generally carried out using firewood from forests that are not sustainably managed or through the use of fossil fuels.
 However, many people cannot even afford this and are forced to drink water that is not clean.
 In rural Laos, the main causes of mortality in children under five remain essentially avoidable diseases that are transmitted by unclean drinking water.